Commonly asked questions and requests for information.

 California Forced or Involuntary Sterilization Compensation Program

-What is the California Forced or Involuntary Sterilization Compensation Program?
+What was the California Forced or Involuntary Sterilization Compensation Program?

-For cases of involuntary sterilization post 1979 in women’s prisons, there are several organizations that could provide information and support to survivors and their families.
-This includes the California Coalition for Women’s Prisoners (comp4reprojustice@gmail.com), which was one of the member organizations that helped pass the compensation legislation and is now working to support implementation of the program.
+For cases of involuntary sterilization post-1979 in women’s prisons, there are several organizations that could provide information and support to survivors and their families.
+This includes the California Coalition for Women’s Prisoners ([email protected]), which was one of the member organizations that helped pass the compensation legislation and was working to support implementation of the program.

 Research Queries

-Research and Collaboration Disclaimer Our policy is to not give out any contact information or identifying information of sterilization survivors.
-We do not provide unrestricted access to our datasets or research, though the Lab is open to collaboration with projects related to the history of eugenic sterilization.
-In the interest of balancing responsible data stewardship of sensitive personal information with open communication of important historical knowledge, we limit the types of data and records that can be accessed by the general public.
-Furthermore, each state has their own set of privacy and protection laws for archived medical records that we must follow.
-Many of the records our research examines can be found at state archives, which are listed on our website under our Resources Page.
+Research and Collaboration Disclaimer The SSJL does not give out any contact or identifying information of sterilization survivors.
+Access to datasets and research are currently restricted in the interest of responsible data stewardship of sensitive personal information.
+Furthermore, each state has their own set of privacy and protection laws for archived medical records that we follow.
+Many of the records our research examined can be found at state archives, which are listed on our website under our Resources Page.

-We also ask that you acknowledge the Sterilization and Social Justice Lab, relevant archives, and, if applicable, individual lab member(s) when you use our research.
-Any statistics, figures, or tables that we provide should also be attributed to the Sterilization and Social Justice Lab.
+We ask that you acknowledge the Sterilization and Social Justice Lab, relevant archives, and, if applicable, individual lab member(s) you worked with when you use our research.
+Any statistics, figures, or tables that we provided should also be attributed to the Sterilization and Social Justice Lab.

 What archives does your research use?